sigasi/sigasi_insights/content/tech/preview.md

 * **[Verilog]** Fixed missing edges from/to always block in block diagrams
 * **[Verilog]** Fixed missing autocomplete for include files
 * **[Verilog]** Fixed preprocessing when an **include** directive is directly followed by more tokens
+* **[Verilog]** Fixed false positive errors and warnings in include files that are excluded from build but are included in files that are in the build

 ## Version bumps